Moderna Announces Positive Results For Omicron Vaccine - UrduPoint

 "We want to be as ready as early as August for shipping," he added to investors in a call.

+The results were broadly welcomed by experts, who agreed Moderna's vaccine is now the front runner as a booster, though some gave a note of caution.

+"We won't know about clinical outcomes until later this year," tweeted Eric Topol, a physician and scientist at Scripps Research Translational Institute.
+The study concerns only antibody levels, which are thought to serve as a useful proxy for how a vaccine will perform, but can't make precise predictions.

-Breakthrough infections have risen since Omicron and its sub lineages became dominant at the start of this year, with vaccine makers hoping to restore efficacy to previous levels, even as first generation vaccines continue to protect well against severe disease and death.
+Breakthrough infections have risen since Omicron became dominant in late 2021, with vaccine makers hoping to restore efficacy to previous levels, even as first generation vaccines continue to protect well against severe disease and death.

-Moderna did concede that antibody levels would be lower against Omicron's sub variants that are now in circulation, but said it believed it was still a superior booster than repeating Spikevax.
+- Omicron subvariants challenge - Moderna officials did concede during the investor call that antibody levels would be lower against Omicron's subvariants that are now in circulation, but said it believed it was still a superior booster than repeating Spikevax.

+The BA.2.12.12 variant is currently dominant, followed by BA.2, with BA.4 and BA.5 rising, according to Centers for Disease Control and Prevention (CDC) data.
+Each successive Omicron subvariant appears to have a transmission advantage over those that came before it.

 The problem of an ever-evolving virus poses a challenge for health authorities.
 A panel of food and Drug Administration experts will meet June 28 to discuss considerations and strategies for boosters in fall and winter.